Na-VAE/dino_perceptual/README.md

-# dino-perceptual
+# DINO Perceptual Loss

-DINO-based perceptual losses and feature extraction for image generation.
+A drop-in replacement for LPIPS using DINOv2 features.
+Achieves better perceptual quality metrics (rFID, FDD) than VGG-based LPIPS while being simpler and more robust.

 ## Installation